 My next tip is about choosing your battles.
 It is something that I stress to people a lot too.
 I have a few friends.
 One friend will always text me, asking my opinion on a specific fight.
 She will let me know what’s happening between her and her boyfriend.

-For Example, it’s so stupid a lot of the time that I don’t even understand why it’s even a fight.
+For Example, it’s so stupid often that I don’t understand why it’s a fight.
 You’re not always going to one hundred percent agree with the person.
 They’re going to do things that annoy you.
 They’re going to have habits that drive you crazy.

-That doesn’t mean that you need to pick apart every little thing they do and fight them over every little thing.
-Also, the more you’re fighting, the more you’re going to get exhausted.
+That doesn’t mean you need to pick apart every little thing they do and fight them over everything.
+Also, the more you fight, the more you’ll get exhausted.
 It is going to put a strain on your relationship.
-Save all of the fightings for the big problems, the real things worth an argument.
+Save all the fighting for the big problems, the real things worth an argument.
 I should give one specific example.

 Express your opinion if that’s how you feel, even if he doesn’t want to know.
 The important thing is that he’s coming with you to this event.
 The vital part of the fact that he is there to support you?

 Is his facial hair that big of a deal?
 Is it worth fighting?
-What if this fight escalates so much that he decides to forget it!
+What if this fight escalates so much that he decides to forget it?
 Am I not even going to come?
-Would you instead want him to be there supporting you with the beard, or you be alone and him not be there at all?
+Would you instead want him to support you with the beard, or would you be alone and him not be there?
 It is essential to choose your battles.

 20. Respect Each Other

 This is what you learn in preschool.
-It is to have respect and treat others the way you want to be treated.
+It is to respect and treat others how you want to be treated.
 So, have respect for your partner.
 This sounds so obvious, and it’s so ridiculous to say.

-But I feel like the people who cheat on their partners and do shady, messed up things and betray their partners didn’t respect them.
-Because if you respected them, you wouldn’t have done those things to them at all.
+But I feel like the people who cheat on their partners and do shady, messed up things and betray their partners don’t respect them.
+Because if you respected them, you wouldn’t have done those things to them.
 If you don’t respect your partner, your partner is not respectful, and then you should not be together.
 It is a fundamental and necessary thing.

 21. To Have Standards

 I have many friends.
-I’ve seen some of my mom’s friends to where they have low standards for the people they’re in relationships with.
-Because they feel that they don’t deserve much, they would rather be with someone at all than be alone.
+I’ve seen some of my mom’s friends where they have low standards for the people they’re in relationships with.
+They would rather be alone with someone because they feel that they don’t deserve much.

-You should have pretty high standards for yourself when it comes to a relationship.
-You should be with someone who respects you, loves you, and treats you the way you deserve to be treated.
+You should have pretty high standards for yourself regarding a relationship.
+You should be with someone who respects you, loves you, and treats you how you deserve.
 Someone that you can have fun with.

 Someone that you love to be around.
-However, sometimes some people especially, in the age of social media, get very caught up in fantasy.
+However, some people, especially in the age of social media, get very caught up in fantasy.
 So, they overlook the good things that they have.

-For Example, There are pictures of these perfect beautiful, model-looking couples on Instagram.
+For Example, pictures of perfectly beautiful, model-looking couples are on Instagram.
 I feel like many people either because I follow them in real life.

 It’s a fantasy.
 It’s not real.
 You can do some self-sabotaging severe if you continue to think that way.
 Look at the good things you have and appreciate the positive good things!
 Stop having these unrealistic expectations for your relationship and your partner.